-AstraZenca COVID-19 vaccine will soon be available at your local pharmacy for those aged 18 years and older.
+The AstraZenca and Moderna COVID-19 vaccine is available at your local Pharmacy for those aged 18 years and older.

 What is the COVID-19 vaccine?